Skip to content

 Message States Flow

-Depending on the system processing the message intermediate status notifications can be skipped, that means a message can go straight no initial status to DELIVERED if the SMSC deems it unimportant for some reason.
-If an SMSC rejects a message this is even more likely, since a message can be easily be checked against various blocklists before being routed - and in fact there might be no point in routing a message before it has passed through the blocklists and other filtering.
+Depending on the system processing the message, intermediate status notifications can be skipped.
+That means that a message can go straight from no initial status to DELIVERED if the SMSC deems it unimportant for some reason.
+If an SMSC rejects a message, this is even more likely, since a message can easily be checked against various blocklists before being routed - and in fact there might be no point in routing a message before it has passed through the blocklists and other filtering.

 Everybody Filters

-To protect the customers, the recipients, and ourselves we analyse each message and compare them to several rulesets to determine if a message can delivered and what risks, if any, there might be to attempting delivery.
+To protect the customers, the recipients and ourselves, we analyze each message and compare them to several rulesets to determine if a message can be delivered and what risks, if any, there might be to attempting delivery.

-The rulesets is based on traffic analysis, allow/block lists, as well as constraints set by destination operators.
+The rulesets are based on traffic analysis, allow/block lists, as well as constraints set by destination operators.

 Standard Message States

 Note that a state can be skipped in certain cases.
-This can happen for various reasons, but most often observed when a message containing disallowed content, it can be rejected before being routed.
+This can happen for various reasons, but most often observed when a message contains disallowed content, it can be rejected before being routed.

 ENROUTE